Hostile Takeover

 “I mean, I honestly didn’t expect to live this long.
 And like, I don’t exactly have a lot left to live for?
 My last thoughts was just ‘oh wow, I’m dying without having kissed anyone’.
 But you um.
 Gave me that.
 So thanks?”

 “You’re not gonna die, Uzi.
 I am.
-I can’t kill you, you locked me out of your colony, so nothing left but to bake in the rising sun.”
+I can’t kill you, you locked me out of your colony, so there’s nothing left but to bake in the rising sun.”
 J turned around, and started walking to the other side of the landing.
-“You need to get away from me – I’ll lose control, soon.
+“You need to get away from me — stage four overheat crashes higher cognition.
+I’ll lose control, soon.
 Go back to the spire, tell N… Tell N he’s in charge.
 He can take it from here.”

 “Didn’t you hear me?
 Go.
 That’s an order, Uzi.
 Listen, for once in your utterly insufferable life.”